EVERYTHING YOU NEED TO KNOW ABOUT THE 3 STAGES OF LABOR

 You see in all my research I had failed to look into the different stages of labor.
 I thought that labor was labor and baby was around the corner.

 Early labor can actually last anywhere from hours to days.
-Some women are actually unaware when they go into labor because they just don’t feel any different to how they usually feel.
+Some women are actually unaware when they go into labor because they just don’t feel much different to how they usually feel.

 I know of some women who didn’t even know that they were in labor until their midwife came for a routine checkup.